IBM/BluePic/Docs/OpenWhisk.md

 `"/api/v1/namespaces/<namespace>/actions/bluepic/processImage?blocking=false"`
 You can find this value at the top of the Bluemix UI, it will be a combination of the org and the space name, for example: `swiftdo%40us.ibm.com_dev`.
 Where our email is the org name, and `dev` is the space name.

-4. Lastly, take the value after `--auth` and put it as the `authToken` value in `properties.json`.
+4. Then take the value after `--auth` and put it as the `authToken` value in `properties.json`.
 That value will later be converted to a base64 encoded string that OpenWhisk needs for authentication.
+5. Lastly, we need to set the local namespace so our `bluepic.sh` script will work later.
+To do this, type the following command in your terminal, substituting your org and space name:

+    `wsk property set --namespace "<org>_<space>"`

 # Installing OpenWhisk Actions for BluePic
 ## Service Credentials